atingupta2005/kubernetes-java-projects/README.md

 #Restart Deployment
 kubectl rollout restart <deployment-name>
+#We can just scale down and scale up to redeploy
+kubectl scale deployment todo-web-application --replicas=0 kubectl scale deployment todo-web-application --replicas=1

 #Point to note/remember:
  - If we create deployment without YAML file then latest image is not pulled.